jhpyle/docassemble/_docs/security.md

 encrypted form, unless the [`multi_user`] variable is set to `True`, in which case the answers are not encrypted.

+If users log in with [external authentication methods] or the [phone login] feature, interview answers are still encrypted (unless the [`multi_user`] variable is set to `True`), but a resourceful hacker could figure out the encryption key.
+Therefore, if server-side encryption is important to you, it is recommended that you do not enable [external authentication methods] or the [phone login] feature.

 Uploaded and assembled documents are stored on the server (and on [Amazon S3], if [S3] is being used, or [Microsoft Azure], if [Azure blob storage] is being used) without encryption.
 These